csae1152/SamzaHivePigNeo4J/README.md

 Pluggable: Though Samza works out of the box with Kafka and YARN, Samza provides a pluggable API that lets you run Samza with other messaging systems and execution environments.
 Processor isolation: Samza works with Apache YARN, which supports Hadoop's security model, and resource isolation through Linux CGroups.

+Samza ’s approach to streaming is to process messages as they are received, one at a time.
+Samza’s stream primitive is not a tuple or a Dstream, but a message.
+Streams are divided into partitions and each partition is an ordered sequence of read-only messages with each message having a unique ID (offset).
+The system also supports batching, i.e. consuming several messages from the same stream partition in sequence.
+Samza`s Execution & Streaming modules are both pluggable, although Samza typically relies on Hadoop’s YARN (Yet Another Resource Negotiator) and Apache Kafka.